On this page

 Coxiella burnetii, the only member of an intracellular bacteria genus that is related to the Rickettsia genus, causes Q fever.
 C. burnetii is not endemic in New Zealand.
 C. burnetii has a reservoir in birds and mammals, especially cattle, sheep and goats, and is most often an occupational disease affecting farmers, veterinarians and abattoir workers.

-More detailed epidemiological information is available on the ESR surveillance website.
+More detailed epidemiological information is available on the New Zealand institute for Public Health and Forensic Science Limited (PHF Science) surveillance website (external link).

 Spread of infection